Sustainable Raleigh, N.C.

 - The North Carolina Museum of Natural Sciences's Nature Research Center, a state-of-the-art unique meeting site option, was awarded LEED Platinum certification in June 2014.
 Learn more

-- Between Nov.
-2010 and Dec.
-2011 the City of Raleigh installed 29 electric vehicle (EV) charging stations, Raleigh, N.C., provides plenty of options for places to charge up.
+- With more than 175 electric vehicle (EV) charging stations, Raleigh, N.C., provides plenty of options for places to charge up.
 The public charging stations allow EV drivers to "top off" the vehicle battery while conducting business nearby (full EV charging is typically done at home).
 Learn more

 - The City of Raleigh's BigBelly Solar waste and recycling collection system pilot project, part of the Clean is Green Raleigh campaign, includes nearly 50 dual stations installed throughout the city.
 The first 20 units were installed in downtown Raleigh's Glenwood South district.
 Learn more

 - Raleigh was one of the first cities to endorse the U.S. Mayors’ Climate Protection Agreement’s plan for greenhouse-gas emission reduction.
 Learn more

 - The Raleigh Convention Center was awarded USGBC Silver LEED Certification.
 It is one of the first two LEED Silver Certified convention centers in the country.
 Learn more

 - In partnership with Cree, Raleigh is the first "LED City" in the world, recognizing more than a 40% energy savings as municipal garages switch to LED lighting.
 Learn more